thinkcompany/think_dev-standards/development-standards/accessibility.md

 - Summary: an attribute that contains a text description of the data in the table.
 This element does not render.
 - Caption: an element that contains a text description of the data in the table.
 This element does render, typically as left-justified text inside the boundaries of the table.
 Can be shifted off-screen via CSS.
 - Scope: attribute that can appear on TH and TD elements to define data as a row or a column.
-Heading cells should use `scope="col"`.
-The first cell in each row should use scope="row".
+Use `scope="col"` for heading cells.
+Use scope="row" for the first cell in each row.
 These do not render.

 Example: